 Nature plays a starring role in any experience on Hvar.
-Previous kimkim travelers have immersed themselves in island mystique on a boat excursion to the aptly named Blue and Green Caves, located near Vis.
-You can snorkel amid the surreal seascape, then head to the Pakleni Islands for a lunch at Palmižana Bay.
-For a fine overview of the island, take a guided cycling tour through some of Hvar’s finest scenery, stopping in tiny villages and sampling local delicacies along the way.
-Hvar is also an ideal hiking destination.
-You can follow an old trail that served as the main route between Hvar Town and Stari Grad in medieval times.
-You can learn all about island lore along the way — especially when you stop for a traditional Croatian lunch that’s cooked using a peka, a bell-like dome that’s covered in hot embers.
+Previous kimkim travelers have immersed themselves in island mystique on a boat excursion to the aptly-named Blue and Green Caves, stunning sea caves located just off Vis at which the sunlight casting in entrancingly illuminates the interiors in their namesake colors.
+You can snorkel in the magical seascape, then head to the Pakleni Islands for a lunch at Palmižana Bay.
+For a fine overview of the island, take a guided cycling tour through some of Hvar’s loveliest countryside, alighting in tiny villages and sampling local delicacies along the way.
+Hvar is also an ideal hiking destination, and you can follow an old trail that served as the main route between Hvar Town and Stari Grad in medieval times on a guided hike.
+You can learn all about island lore along the way — especially when you stop for a traditional Croatian lunch that’s cooked using a peka, a bell-like dome that’s covered in hot embers!

 Hvar Island encompasses everything visitors love about Croatia: golden beaches, emerald waters, lavender fields, craggy peaks, ancient towns, and unique cuisine.
 For these reasons, it's one of the most popular islands.
 On Hvar, you can hike on medieval trails to scenic vistas, explore villages founded by the Greeks, go wine tasting, kayak to secluded coves, and visit neighboring islands.
 When hungry, eat a traditional meal cooked in a peka and take advantage of Hvar Town's buzzy nightlife.